Zions Bancorporation: Since 2008

-On October 27, 2008, Zions received a $1.4 billion investment from the U.S. government as a result of the Troubled Asset Relief Program.
-It repaid the final $700 million on September 26, 2012, and the government realized a profit of $253 million from its investment in the company.
+On October 27, 2008, Zions received a $1.4 billion loan from the U.S. government as a result of the Troubled Asset Relief Program.
+It repaid the final $700 million on September 26, 2012, and the government realized a profit of $253 million.
 In 2010, Zions sold NetDeposit to BankServ.
+Zions Bank paid over $8 million in civil penalties in 2011, related to investigation by the fraud division of the Office of the Comptroller of the Currency which alleged failures to follow regulations about possible money laundering activities.
+Harris Simmons, then CEO of Zions, said the investigation found no evidence of actual illegal activities and added the failures to follow regulations were not intentional.
 On June 1, 2015, Zions Bancorporation announced a corporate restructuring, which included the consolidation of seven bank charters into a single charter and $120 million in expense reduction initiatives.
 In October 2018, Zions merged the holding company and its banking subsidiary ZB, N.A. into Zions Bancorporation, N.A.